+49 (0) 7022 2796-682

 • Netzsch DSC 204 F1 Phoenix

-Using TGA we measure the mass changes of a sample as a function of temperature or time
+Using TGA we measure how the mass of a sample changes as a function of temperature or time

 • Quantification of the material composition